 At the end of the day, your company can’t really afford to stay offline.
 Statistically speaking, creating a company website will expose you to more people and create more sales potential than any other type of marketing – and the best part is, creating a company website is often extremely easy and low cost.

-But if you plan on creating your own website, just be sure to bear in mind any legal requirements you must fulfil.
+But if you plan to create a website yourself, just be sure to bear in mind any legal requirements you must fulfil.
 You’ll also need to explore the web, find best practice and do your best to stand out and offer potential customers a fantastic online experience.
 That being said, the process of creating a new business website can be totally invigorating and exciting – so just try to enjoy the creative process.